fmidev/smartmet-plugin-download/README.md

 Note: some packing types can cause overhead at the server and these types should not be applied unless there are special reasons such as it is necessary to transfer less data due to the slow communication link etc.

+## Data sources

+Default data source is querydata (source=querydata, using sqd files).
+If grid data (grib and netcdf source files) is enabled in smartmet-server i.e. grid-engine is available, the data can be fetched with source=grid and by using parameter's FMI-names.
+The available grid data producers and their data/parameters can be examined with grid-gui plugin.

+FMI-name format is
+<pre><code>
+&lt;paramname&gt;:&lt;producer&gt;:&lt;geometryid&gt;:&lt;leveltypeid&gt;:&lt;level&gt;:&lt;forecasttype&gt;[:&lt;forecastnumber&gt;]
+</code></pre>
+e.g. T-K:SMARTMET:1096:6:2:1.

+Every parameter to fetch must have the same geometry.
+Function parameters calculated on the fly can be fetched using notation
+<pre><code>
+&lt;funcparam&gt; as &lt;outputparam&gt;
+</code></pre>
+where funcparam is an expression accepted by grid-engine and outputparam is a FMI-name;
+e.g. /avg{T-K:SMARTMET:1096:6:2:1;-5;0;60} as T-K-AVG6H:SMARTMET:1096:6:2:1

+Output parameters must have grib and/or netcdf parameter configuration just as fetched regular data parameters do, and they must have the same geometry as other output parameters and/or regular data parameters (if any) returned by the query.

+Forecast types are
+- 1: Deterministic forecast
+- 2: Analysis
+- 3: Ensemble forecast, perturbation
+- 4: Ensemble forecast, control forecast
+- 5: Statistical post processing

+Forecast number (default is -1) applies to ensemble forecasts only.

 ## Projections

 The plugin uses gdal, <a href="www.gdal.org">Geospatial Data Abstraction Library</a>, so in theory any projection known by proj.4 may work.
 In practice, only some of them are feasible for GRIB.
 The following projections are safe choices: